amrap030/microservices-demo/README.md

 - **IMAGE_VERSION**: latest

 With every code commit and push to this GitHub repository the CI/CD pipeline in Circle CI will be triggered.

+## Grafana Monitoring

+Grafana monitoring can be setup to an Istio installed Kubernetes Cluster.

+### Locally

+Use this [Link](https://istio.io/docs/setup/getting-started/) and follow the steps under "Download the release" and "Install Istio".
+When all necessary containers are running run: `kubectl label namespace <namespace> istio-injection=enabled` followed by `kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &`.
+Navigate to http://localhost:3000 to access the Grafana Dashboard.

 ## Installation